Phillip Paske: Child pornography ring

+6851/2 W. Wrightwood Ave. in Chicago.
+Paske was present when Norman was arrested in his apartment here in June 1978.

 John David Norman (1927–2011) was a sex offender who ran multiple child pornography and prostitution rings in the 1970s and 1980s.
-As of 1977, he had about 5,000 subscribers to his magazine, Hermes, across the country.
+As of 1977 his magazine Hermes had about 5,000 nationwide subscribers.
 He also had potential links to serial killers Dean Corll and John Wayne Gacy.
 According to Gacy, Norman produced snuff films of young boys; however, no such films have been found to exist.
 In 1973, the Commander of the Police Youth Division in Houston, Bennie M. Newman, stated that there was no known connection between Norman's operations and Corll's murders.

 Norman and Paske first met in Chicago's Cook County Jail in late 1973.
-It's known that Norman had continued producing his newsletter behind the walls of the jail, in which he made pleas for bail for both him and for Paske, whom he referred to as his "right-hand man".
+It is known that Norman had continued producing his newsletter behind the walls of the jail, in which he made pleas for bail for both him and for Paske, whom he referred to as his "right-hand man".

 Paske was released on probation in 1976, after serving time for the McKerley case.
 The funds for bail came from patrons of Norman's newsletter.
 Subsequently, a patron from California paid Norman's bail.
 Norman remained free until November 1976, when he was indicted on five counts; he was found guilty of contributing to the sexual delinquency of a child and ordered to serve four years and one day.

 After his release, Paske registered both his and Norman's names to a Chicago post office box, and the two shared an apartment on Wrightwood Avenue.
-On his probation record, it's stated in both May and December 1976 that he was working for Norman and was making $3 an hour.
+On his probation record, it is stated in both May and December 1976 that he was working for Norman and was earning $3 an hour.

 In January 1977, a month after Norman's conviction and arrest for sexual delinquency of a child, an investigator stated that the Delta Project was no longer operating in Chicago, though it had continued operations until a 1979 raid on Norman's apartment.

 Paske was fired from his job as children's supervisor at a fire department swimming pool in August 1977 after he was publicly linked to Norman's child prostitution ring.